InfoSecREDD/NET-UP/README.md

+## Contributors:
-### Huge Thanks to -REDD- of Private-Locker for building this whole Project.
+ - -REDD- of Private-Locker (Main Developer)
+ - Sero of Thoth (Bugfixes and alternate Coding Methods)

 License
 ----